himanshuarora2k5/AdvancedDiskSchedulingSimulator/Readme.md

 - **Repository Name:** AdvancedDiskSchedulingSimulator
 - **GitHub Link:** [Insert Repository URL Here]

+## User Input Module Details
+The `input_module.py` file handles the collection of disk scheduling requests and the initial head position from the user.
+It implements input validation to ensure that only non-negative integers are accepted.
+The module has been implemented and tested successfully; it converts user input into a list of integers and returns both the disk requests and the initial head position.

 ---

 *This README will be updated iteratively as the project develops.*